IGELsociety/IGEL_website/content/events/event-IGEL2024.md

 ## Registration

-Registration will open on the second week of May.
+Registration is now open: https://igelsociety.org/igel2024_payment/.

 **Early bird** rates are available until **15th June**.

 You can renew your IGEL membership now using the button at the top right of the page.
-If you prefer to pay membership and conference fee together, we will provide a link for that once registration opens.
+If you prefer to pay membership and conference fee together, go to the [registration page](https://igelsociety.org/igel2024_payment/).

 | Type of fee                     | Until 15th June    |  After 15th June  |
 | ------------------------------- | ------------------:| -----------------:|